 The outputs of the project will be in the form of Software/Hardware IP that will be licensed to commercial entities that will further develop this technology and take it to field deployment.
 Patents generated in the project will feed into ORAN, 3GPP, TSDSI specifications and standards.

-9.1.4 WP-1: Further Details of technical proposal
+9.1.3 Further Details of ORAN technical proposal